JellyTelly/odd-sample-apps/README.md

 This Objective-C application demonstrates how to connect to the OddNetworks API via the OddSDK.

 ## Android

+For more information on using the Android frameworks visit our [Oddworks SDK documentation for Android](http://android.guide.oddworks.io)

 All Android sample app code is provided in Java